mindsdb/mindsdb/README.md

 Add that same `export` command in a new line at the end of your `~/.bashrc` files to have this exported when the computer boots up in all terminals.

+6. Note, when running a script importing these libraries or running them as a python module (e.g. `python3 -m mindsdb`) make sure you are in a directory other than `/home/my_user` or `/home/my_user/package_name` (where `package_name` is mindsdb, lightwood or mindsdb_native).
+Otherwise the python importer will fail to properly import them

-6. If you want to install a version of mindsdb, lightwood ... etc from pip, do it in a virtualenv where you run `export PYTHONPATH=''`, otherwise the `PYTHONPATH` exports will override the version installed via pip
+7. If you want to install a version of mindsdb, lightwood ... etc from pip, do it in a virtualenv where you run `export PYTHONPATH=''`, otherwise the `PYTHONPATH` exports will override the version installed via pip

 ## Report Issues